jpruiz114/widgets/Profile/README.md

 :link: http://jeanpaulruizvallejo.com/frontend-test/Profile/3

-View that will show a message letting the user know that this profile couldn't be founnd:
+View that will show a message letting the user know that this profile couldn't be found:

 :link: http://jeanpaulruizvallejo.com/frontend-test/Profile/4